 Bicester: I. Jackson held a week of ministry during October with a chart on Future Events.
 There was good interest and good numbers nightly.
 E. Higgins (USA) was with the assembly for eight days of gospel meetings in a nearby rented Village Hall in the village of Ambrosden.
 Over 60 unsaved attended and one young lad professed to be saved.
 This is the third series in this village in recent years.

 Coventry: I. Jackson held a week of ministry on assembly principles in Coventry during October.

 Wallingford: J. Grant was with the saints for a week of ministry on Marriage and the Family during November.

 Please pray for this country.
 So far, over 4,000 people have died in 2008 as a result of drug cartel violence.
 Apparently this number is higher than those killed during the same period of time in war-torn countries like Afghanistan.

-Chihuahua: D. Harvey and G. Torrens are preaching nightly in a new area in the north of this very large city.
+Chihuahua: G. Torrens and another brother are preaching nightly in a new area in the north of this very large city.

 Ciudad Obregon: S. Kember has appreciated very much the lengthy time that D. Beckett (New Brunswick) and T. Turkington (Venezuela) have spent with him in this new work.
 Three women have professed faith in Christ.
 A building has been rented for the ongoing meetings.

-Hermosillo: D. Alves Sr., S. Sluiter, and J. Dennison had four weeks of well-attended and fruitful gospel meetings in the new hall.
+Hermosillo: S. Sluiter, and J. Dennison had four weeks of well-attended and fruitful gospel meetings in the new hall.
 About 160 people witnessed the baptism of five believers.
 Dr. A. J. Higgins was a real help to the work here with a series on “Relationships.”

 Puerto Vallarta: The assembly enjoyed a two-week series of gospel meetings with J. Saword in November.
 Three souls made known their profession of faith in Christ.
 There was excellent attendance, especially of men long prayed for by the saints here.